DrBackmischung/DHBW-Exams/README.md

 # Exams
-Former exams that I used in my DHBW classes
+All former assignments I used in all classes I taught at DHBW